🎮

 The port and expansion picture is part of the hidden quality of a handheld.
 A device can look attractive until you realize the storage, charging, or output setup keeps boxing you into narrower habits.

 GAMEMT E5 Ultra does not yet have a clean average market price, which makes the buying case more fluid than the hardware itself.
-This category is ruthless about value perception.
-A handheld can be beloved at one price and impossible to defend at another.
+Retro handhelds are almost never judged in isolation; they are judged against the five other devices sitting one tab away in a buyer's browser.

 Availability is part of the value story too.
 A strong handheld with sketchy storefronts or inconsistent launch timing can still become a frustrating buy.